fondemen/coreos-swarm-vagrant/readme.md

 ## Docker remote access ##

-If you have the docker client installed, you can control Docker of ocker-01 VM from the host machine.
+If you have the docker client installed, you can control Docker of the docker-01 VM from the host machine.
 To do so:
 ```
 export DOCKER_PORT=2375
 vagrant up docker-01

-export DOCKER_HOST=192.168.2.100:2375 # to tell your docker client how to connect (192.168.2.100 is the private IP of your machine)
+export DOCKER_HOST=192.168.2.100:2375 # to tell your docker client how to connect (192.168.2.100 is the private IP of the VM)
 docker info | grep ^Name\\s*:\\s* # to test whether the docker client actually connects docker-01
 ```